stanbuklovskyi/Stock_news_web_scraping/README.md

 # 📈 Scrape stocks news headlines
 Data collection is a crutial step in data science and AI.
 Web scraping is the most popular and easy way to collect raw data for analysis.
+The algorithm is super simple so it can be used as an example to learn more about web scraping techniques.
 This piece of code is good-to-go for [finviz](https://finviz.com/) stock news scraping but the algorithm is valid for millions of other web pages.

 📌 Scrape news headlines of your stock of choice